This article is machine translated.

 Open your FTP program and connect to your server.
 Copy the following files and folders from the localContao directory to the server.

-config/, they have to be transferred to your server.
+app/Resources/contao/ then they have to be transferred to your server as well.

 Log in to the Contao Manager.
 Call your domain with the extension